 Then after Franxx spends twenty-two episodes building up this illogical science, it throws in a giant twist in episode 20 that nullifies everything that came before it.
 Oh no!
 APE was actually aliens and now Zero Two’s brain is trapped in space fighting them!!
 Who gives a shit?
 At this far into the series, the themes and pseudo-science were all the show cared about.
 Regardless of how badly they were written, at least it was something to engage with.
 All of the petty melodrama the characters face, all of the hackneyed lore, even the art quality goes down the toilet by episode 22.
 Franxx does these twists so often with its story, whenever it wants to achieve a climactic moment it just skips over the build-up and goes straight to the catharsis.

-There’s enough potential here to leave you curious as to what the writer/director might have created if he weren’t so satisfied with repurposing classic anime into a clusterfuck that’s less interesting than even one of its parts.
-If only he wasn't so entranced by copying classics without understanding what made their themes so impactful in the first place, he may have created an anime capable of standing on its own merits.
+There’s enough potential here to leave you curious as to what the writer/director Atsushi Nishigori might have created if he weren’t so satisfied with repurposing classic anime into a clusterfuck that’s less interesting than even one of its parts.
+He never understood what made their themes so impactful in the first place, and didn’t bother to create an anime capable of standing on its own merits.
 Without a coherent story, remotely believable characters, or even themes rooted in reality, this show offers no redeeming value.